 - Great for those with flat feet

 - Mesh isn’t durable

-The Saucony Kinvara 9 is a sophisticated running shoe which fits like a glove and promotes a natural running stance which will cut down on the stress incurred on your feet during long runs.
+The Saucony Kinvara 12 is a lightweight running shoe which fits like a glove and promotes a natural running stride.
+This helps you run efficiently, which will allow you to run faster, longer.

-Finally, the Kinvara 9’s traction system is minimalistic but effective.
-The traction is best for running on asphalt, as it’s not as durable as the traction systems on other running shoes.
+The Kinvara 12’s outersole is minimal but effective.
+The traction is best for running on asphalt, as it’s not as durable as other running shoes.
 This also means you won’t get as many miles out of these shoes as you will for others.

 - Weak traction

 - Less durable than other running shoes

 - May be hard to use if you’re not accustomed to low, 4mm drop